 Anker is one of the biggest names in charging tech, and its PowerPort+ combines a 30W USB-C PD output with four full-size fast-charging USB ports for your other USB devices.
 These can each run at up to 12W, with a maximum of 30W output shared between the four.
 (That's in addition to the 30W PD output.)

-The Anker is convenient for charging multiple devices, but if your priority is to charge a USB-C laptop then you should check first and foremost that 30W is enough to meet its requirements.
+The Anker is super convenient for charging multiple devices, but if your priority is to charge a USB-C laptop then you should check first and foremost that 30W is enough to meet your requirements.

 9. Satechi Type-C PD Car Charger (60W PD + 12W)